HaoweiChan/EyeDiagramNet/tests/data_analyzer/README.md

 **What gets cleaned by default:**
 - ✅ **Contaminated samples** (where config values are strings instead of numbers) - automatically removed
+- ✅ **Out-of-range boundary parameters** (where config values fall outside the valid param set ranges) - automatically removed
 - ✅ **Duplicate configurations** (optional with `--remove-duplicates`)
 - ✅ **Invalid block size patterns** (optional with `--block_size` or `--remove-block-size-1`)

+**Note:** Parameter set validation is automatic - the tool reads `param_types` from each pickle file and validates against the corresponding parameter sets defined in `PARAM_SETS_MAP`.

 **Usage:**
 ```bash